EVORA-project/evora-ontology/models/docs/NucleicAcid.md

     multivalued: false
   clonedIntoPlasmid:
     name: clonedIntoPlasmid
-    description: The plasmid into which the nucleic acid has been cloned
+    description: The plasmid into which the nucleic acid has been cloned.
     title: cloned into plasmid
     domain_of:
     - NucleicAcid